LeeKLTW/DesignPattern/README.md

 1. Kivy, the Python Framework for developing user interfaces, has a module called Properties, which implements the Observer pattern.
 2. The [RabbitMQ](https://www.rabbitmq.com/tutorials/tutorial-three-python.html) library can be used to add asynchronous messaging support to an application.
 Several messaging protocols are supported, such as HTTP and AMQP.
 RabbitMQ can be used in a Python application to implement a publish-subscribe pattern

+MVC is an architecture and Observer Pattern is an design pattern.
+They look similar because MVC uses the observer pattern.